Lucas491-dev/Physics-Sim/README.md

 # Physics-Sim
-This is a small physics engine built for a school project designed to display orbital mechanics to students.
+This is a small physics engine built for a school project, designed to display orbital mechanics to students.
+WORK IN PROGRESS!